 - So the disciples were saying to one another: “No one brought Him something to eat, did they?”

-- Jesus told them: “My food is that I do the will of the One who sent Me and accomplish His work.
+- Jesus tells them: “My food is that I do the will of the One who sent Me and accomplish His work.

 - “Don’t you say that it’s still four months and then the harvest comes?
 Behold, I tell you: lift your eyes and observe the fields, because they are already white for the harvest.”